 Year 2 shifts a bit, and builds off of Year 1.
 While there is still foundational learning done, the focus shifts to those people who are interested in taking more active leadership roles in the church (Community Group leaders, elders, deacons, church planters, overseas missionaries, etc.), or even those who just have a deep desire to explore more opportunities to be used by God.

 At the heart of Porterbrook is study-group based learning.
 A Study Group is a few people who meet weekly and discuss the assigned readings and assignments.
 On their own, the content of the learning materials and Conference Weekends is exceptional, but a Study Group is the glue that binds learning, growth, and community with strong theological foundations.

 Our desire is that Study Groups are multi-generational, non gender specific, and made up of people who are part of the same church.

 There are four Conference Weekends per academic year.
-The highlights of the time will be spent hearing from a key note speaker who will be teaching on some topic that's applicable to the curriculum for that term, as well as listening to each student give a 10 minute presentation from that term's curriculum.
+The highlights of the time will be spent hearing from a key note speaker who will be teaching on some topic that's applicable to the curriculum for that term, as well as listening to each student give an 8 minute presentation from that term's curriculum.
 These are incredibly encouraging times, and are the backbone of the Porterbrook experience.
 Lunch and snacks will also be served and often there will be a time of worshipping Jesus together.